-Creation and engagement of a national steering committee.
-02 Improved knowledge of existing country-specific legislation on land use planning and GI, and implementation of the framework set by the EU.
+01 Creation and engagement of a national steering committee.
+02 Knowledge and capacity building on the concept of GI and its implementation in land use planning by trained representatives of relevant institutions at local/regional level, strengthened cross-border cooperation at local/regional level.
+Improved knowledge of existing country-specific legislation on land use planning and GI, and implementation of the framework set by the EU.
 03 Strengthened capacities regarding the concept of GI and its implementation in the context of land use planning through trained representatives of relevant institutions at the national level, strengthened transnational network.